airyhq/airy/docs/docs/cli/introduction.md

 ## Building from source

-1. Build the cli target with Bazel:
+1. Build the CLI target with Bazel:

 ```bash
 bazel build //cli:airy